THE FUTURE NEEDS DIVERSITY

 How can diversity in companies be increased in a sustainable way?
 And what does science say about diversity in companies?

-The initiative FUTURE NEEDS DIVERSITY aims to encourage companies to focus more on diversity in the workplace.
-Companies, academia, and business development agencies come together to discuss challenges, opportunities, and visions for the future—and to implement them.
+The initiative “ZUKUNFT braucht VIELFALT” (The Future Needs Diversity) aims to encourage companies to place greater emphasis on diversity within their organizations.
+Companies, academia, and economic development agencies come together to discuss challenges, opportunities, and visions for the future—and to put them into action.

-Diversity is an important factor for the future – for society as a whole and also for the economy.
+Diversity is a key factor for the future—for society as a whole and for the economy.
 After all, the world of work is changing!
-Demographic developments are affecting the availability of skilled workers, and digitalization requires new skills, but also enables the development of new business models and creates opportunities for participation (Charter of Diversity, 2024).
+Demographic trends are affecting the availability of skilled workers, while digitalization requires new skills but also enables the development of new business models and creates opportunities for participation (Diversity Charter, 2024).

-As an employer, the Hannover region has been a signatory to the Diversity Charter since 2021, thereby clearly committing itself to diversity in the workplace.
+As an employer, the Hanover Region has been a signatory to the Diversity Charter since 2021, thereby clearly committing to diversity in the workplace.

-Living and valuing diversity in the company is not only a socio-political mission, but also increases economic success!
+Living and valuing diversity within the company is not only a socio-political mission but also boosts economic success!

 Der Zirkel zu allen Vielfaltsdimensionen der Charta der Vielfalt

-The Diversity Charter brings together seven dimensions of diversity that are most closely linked to an individual's personality: age, migration history & nationality, gender & gender identity, physical & mental abilities, religion & worldview, sexual orientation, and social background.
+The Diversity Charter encompasses seven dimensions of diversity that are most closely linked to an individual’s identity: age, migration background & nationality, gender & gender identity, physical & mental abilities, religion & worldview, sexual orientation, and social background.

 In addition to these core dimensions, external dimensions such as income and professional experience are also relevant.
-Unlike the core dimensions of diversity, these are much more changeable.
-When considering diversity, it is important to take into account its holistic nature as well as its intersectionality, i.e., the interaction of several identity characteristics.
+Unlike the core dimensions of diversity, these are significantly more fluid.
+When considering diversity, it is important to take into account both its holistic nature and its intersectionality—that is, the interplay of multiple identity characteristics.

 Age

-The core dimension of age refers to employees of different ages, from young career starters to experienced professionals – i.e., traditionalists, baby boomers, and generations X, Y, and Z. Different generations often have different characteristics, perspectives, and value systems, which presents challenges but also opportunities.
-It is important to recognize the skills and perspectives of all age groups, ensure knowledge transfer between generations, and implement a life-stage-oriented human resources policy.
+The core dimension of age refers to employees of different ages, ranging from young professionals just starting their careers to experienced specialists—that is, Traditionals, Baby Boomers, and Generations X, Y, and Z. Different generations often exhibit distinct characteristics, perspectives, and value systems, which presents both challenges and opportunities.
+It is important to recognize the skills and perspectives of all age groups, ensure knowledge transfer between generations, and implement a life-cycle-oriented HR policy.

-Example measures: Setting up age-appropriate workplaces, introducing mentoring or knowledge transfer programs, introducing health management.
+Example measures: Setting up age-appropriate workplaces, introducing mentoring or knowledge transfer programs, implementing health management.

 Migration history & nationality

-The diversity dimension of migration history and nationality describes people from different cultural backgrounds, nationalities, and skin colors.
-This involves appreciating people of different national and ethnic origins, overcoming prejudices, and promoting intercultural skills.
-Diversity and a prejudice-free working environment in this dimension enrich companies through different perspectives, creativity, and innovative strength.
+The diversity dimension of migration history & nationality describes people from different cultural backgrounds, nationalities, and skin colors.
+This involves valuing people of different national and ethnic origins, overcoming prejudices, and promoting intercultural competencies.
+Diversity—or a prejudice-free work environment—in this dimension enriches companies through diverse perspectives, creativity, and innovative strength.

 Example measures: Diverse team composition, offering intercultural training, promoting language training.